Exponential Idle Guides

 For both strategies the milestones are listed in the order X>Y, where X and Y are the milestones as numerically ordered top to bottom in-game, are to be maxed in order from left to right.

 For the idle strategy, you want to prioritize buying milestone levels of 1>2.
 If you have more than 4 milestones, you will prioritize milestone 1>2>3>4.
 You will want to publish at about 10-100 multiplier before \(e75\) and about a \(1000\) multiplier after \(e75\), but larger multipliers are fine.
-If possible, swap to milestones 3>4>1>2 at end before publishing for an additional boost.
+If possible, swap to milestones 3>4>1>2 at the end before publishing for an additional boost.

-The goal of the active strategy is to grow \(q_1\) and \(r_1\) as much as possible while being able to take advantage of the exponent milestones too, yeilding a large boost from that growth.
+The goal of the active strategy is to grow \(q_1\) and \(r_1\) as much as possible while being able to take advantage of the exponent milestones too, yielding a large boost from that growth.
 The active for T2 is on a 50-second cycle between two milestone sets: 10 seconds for exponent priority (Milestones 3 and 4) and 40 seconds for derivative priority (Milestones 1 and 2) .
 You will start a publication with exponent priority as the cost of the variables gained from milestones 1 and 2 are too large for you to get right away.
 When you can afford them, you will start the cycle.
 The full cycle is listed below:

 1-3 Milestones